'Devastated' Nebraska restaurants, workers buoyed by stimulus talk out of Washington

 “She didn’t cry, but you could see on her face there was a lot of concern about how she and her husband were doing to make it,” he said.

-As of now, Tempus has had to tell more than 70 of his 87 employees there is no work for them until operations return to normal.
-Those employees are eligible for unemployment, and the state has taken steps to speed up such aid during the crisis, but those benefits only cover roughly half of lost wages.
+As of now, Tempus has had to tell more than 70 of his 87 employees that there is no work for them until operations return to normal.
+Those employees are eligible for unemployment, and the state has taken steps to speed up such aid during the crisis, but those benefits cover only about half of lost wages.

 Tempus said that’s why the talk of additional assistance out of Washington is so encouraging.

-Anthony Messineo, vice president of Valentino's, liked what little he heard, too.
-While Valentino's locations across the state remain open for carry-out, he said the restaurants have been bracing for the virus' impact and trying to figure out what to do about staff.
-He's anxious to see the details of what ultimately emerges from Washington.
+Anthony Messineo, vice president of Valentino’s, liked what little he heard, too.
+While Valentino’s locations across the state remain open for carryout, he said the restaurants have been bracing for the virus’s impact and trying to figure out what to do about staff.
+He’s eager to see the details of what ultimately emerges from Washington.

 “Those are all the right words they are saying,” he said.
 “We are definitely going to keep our ears open and get that information to all of our workers.
 They rely on their income to pay the bills and put food on the table.”